 What Being Filmed Taught Me About Showing Up

 Over the last couple of years, I’ve been lucky enough to call myself a speaker.
-Because of what happened to me, I get to use my experience and the lessons I’ve learnt to speak to rooms full of people, particularly about building resilience and finding the strength to overcome challenges.
+Because of what happened to me, I now get to use my lived experience to inspire others and share lessons about building resilience and finding the strength to overcome challenges.

 Back in 2023, this was something I dreamt about.
-I wanted to make a career out of speaking but didn’t know where to start or how to build the confidence I thought I needed.
-Things began to shift when I stopped focusing on myself and started focusing on giving the audience something real, something they could use in their own lives.
-And honestly, that’s the number one thing I’ve learnt about public speaking.
+I wanted to make a career in public speaking but didn’t know where to start or how to build the confidence I thought I needed.
+Things began to shift when I stopped focusing on myself and started focusing on giving the audience something real — something they could use in their own lives.
+And honestly, that’s the number one thing I’ve learnt about becoming a confident speaker.

-And even though I know this, last week I found out that four of my workshops were being filmed.
-Just short snapshots, not the whole talk.
-But still, the news sent me spiraling and worrying about how I would look, rather than what this opportunity actually meant: greater visibility, more reach, better marketing, and the chance to share an important message with more people.
+Even though I know this in theory, last week I found out that four of my workshops were being filmed.
+Just short snapshots, not the full talk.
+But still, the news sent me spiraling — worrying about how I would look, rather than what the opportunity actually meant: greater visibility, more reach, better marketing, and the chance to share an important message with more people.

 The irony?
-One of the tools I teach when talking about resilience is reframing.
+One of the tools I actually teach when speaking about resilience is reframing.

 And yes, watching the video afterwards was hard.
 I picked out flaws.
-I was extremely critical.
+I was critical.
 But I also saw someone standing up and doing something brave.
-I saw how people reacted in the comments and messages I received.
-And I remembered what it felt like to be in that room, not worrying about how I looked but knowing I was making a difference.
+I saw people’s reactions in the comments and messages I received.
+And I remembered what it felt like to be in that room — not worrying about how I looked, but knowing I was making a difference.

 It reminded me how much we miss out on when we let fear of being seen stop us from showing up.

-So if you’re holding yourself back — from speaking, leading, creating — because of how you look, or how you think others might perceive you, please remember this:
+So if you’re holding yourself back — from speaking, leading, or creating — because of how you look or how you think others might perceive you, please remember this:

 Your voice matters.